 Panther crabs are very territorial and require a lot of space to cut down on their naturally aggressive temperaments.
 If you plan to breed Panther crabs, the successive generations raised in captivity will likely be mild-mannered than their wild counterparts.

-These crabs do not dig deep burrows, they usually like borrowing small holes under things.
+These crabs do not dig deep burrows, they usually like borrowing small holes under stones, driftwood, etc.

 Finally, the Panther crab is a nocturnal animal and will be considerably more active at night.